 Also referred to as Pine Grove, Pine is a tiny, rustic town tucked away in the foothills south of Highway 285.
-There are a couple of restaurants and shops in town.
+There are a couple of restaurants and shops in the area that serve unique food and drinks.

-The town is surrounded by the Pike National Forest in a scenic valley at 6,738 feet.
-Lodging comes in the form of quaint B&Bs and lakeside cabins.
+Pine is surrounded by the Pike National Forest in a scenic valley at 6,738 feet of elevation.
+Lodging comes in the form of quaint B&Bs and lakeside cabins in this Jefferson County town.

 History

-Established in 1886 by Charles Drake, Pine Grove was originally a summer resort town and residence to local railroad workers.
-It remained popular for tourism until the rise of the highways and decline of the railroads.
+Established in 1886 by Charles Drake, Pine Grove was originally a summer resort town and residence for local railroad workers.
+It remained popular for tourists until the rise of the highways and the decline of the railroads.
 In 1937 the train stopped running through town.

 Main Attractions

-Pine Valley Ranch Park – Part of the Jeffco Open Space, Pine Valley Ranch Park contains both hiking-only, and multi-use trails for biking and horseback riding.
+Pine Valley Ranch Park – Part of the Jeffco Open Space, Pine Valley Ranch Park contains both hiking-only and multi-use trails for biking and horseback riding.
 Pier fishing is available at Pine Lake, the highlight of the valley.
-Ice skating and fishing is available in the winter.
+Ice skating and fishing are available in the winter.

 Recreation

-Camping – There are a lot of campgrounds in the Pike National Forest around Pine and Deckers.
+- There are a lot of campgrounds in the Pike National Forest around Pine and Deckers including Buffalo Creek and Meadows Group campgrounds.

 - Read about camping near Conifer, Pine and Bailey and Grant.

-Fishing – The South Platte River flows through town offering world-class fly fishing year round.
+Fishing – The North Fork of the South Platte River flows through the town, offering world-class fly fishing year-round.
 The river continues on to Deckers, another famous trout fishing location.

-Hiking – Buck Gulch Trail in Pine Valley Ranch accesses the Buffalo Creek Recreation Area in Pike National Forest.
-Part of the Colorado Trail goes through Pine.
+- Buck Gulch Trail in Pine Valley Ranch accesses the Buffalo Creek Recreation Area in Pike National Forest.

 Accommodations